Bunching and Taxing Multidimensional Skills: Characterization

 \begin{proposition}{\textit{Identifying Bunching}.} If equation (\ref{e:euler}) does not hold for a worker type $p$, then this worker is bunched. \end{proposition}

-Proposition \ref{p:bunch} thus provides a simple test to identify regions of bunching.
+Proposition \ref{p:bunch} thus provides a test to identify bunching.
 Whenever equation (\ref{e:euler}) is violated, the worker is bunched.
 We prove Proposition \ref{p:bunch} in Appendix \ref{pf:bunch}.
-By the contrapositive to Proposition \ref{p:el} it follows that when equation (\ref{e:euler}) does not hold, the indirect utility function is not strongly convex, meaning that the Hessian matrix is degenerate for worker $p$.
-We show that the Hessian matrix is also degenerate for all workers within the neighborhood of $p$, which we show is equivalent to worker $p$ being bunched, or $p\in \mathcal{B}$.
+By the contrapositive to Corollary \ref{p:el} it follows that when equation (\ref{e:euler}) does not hold, the indirect utility function is not strongly convex, meaning that the Hessian matrix is degenerate for worker $p$.
+We show that the Hessian matrix is also degenerate for all workers within the neighborhood of $p$, which we show is equivalent to worker $p$ being bunched.